ShrimpToes/Minghergrrafmgf-Offical/README.md

 Put all your extra stuff in .gitignore and make sure its all in the right folder and you should be good to go

-For those of you who aren't github masters, or simply want an easier way of downloading the pack, simply follow the guide below.
+**For those of you who aren't github masters, or want an easier way of downloading the pack, simply follow the guide below.**

-NOTE: this assumes you've already downloaded and installed 1.12.2 forge version 14.23.5.2847
+NOTE: this assumes you've already downloaded and installed 1.12.2 forge version 14.23.5.2847 from http://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.12.2.html

 STEP 1: Download the pack